 The Society welcomes new Villagers!
 Click here for membership information or to volunteer at the Village.

 The Troy Historical Society aspires to best practices and transparency as a nonprofit corporation.
 The following documents are available for public review and download.
 Please call Loraine Campbell, Executive Director at 248-524-3301 if you have questions about anything contained in these documents or reports.

-Troy Historical Society Board of Directors
+Troy Historical Society Board of Trustees

 Troy Historical Society Staff